When to plant Irises in Tift County, GA

 Tift County, Georgia is in USDA Hardiness Zone 9a.
 The average last spring frost is March 7 and first fall frost is November 18.

-Tift County County sits in USDA Zone 9a.
+Tift County sits in USDA Zone 9a.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Tift County County's climate?
+Can Irises grow in Tift County's climate?

 Your Tift County Garden Planner — Free